Yen/postgres_web3/README.md

 # Rational

-Current mainstream databases do not contain data types capable of representing larger integers and binary types used in the web3 ecosyste without compromise.
+Current mainstream databases do not contain data types capable of representing larger integers and binary types used in the web3 ecosystem without compromise.
 Certain domain specific databases do have better support, but they are often not useful as a general purpose database.
 In postgres, we can represent web3 domain specific data with either `text` or `numeric`, but these have downsides as they have considerably performance and storage implications as well as their lack of integer operators.

 In order to address these issues, postgres_web3 adds fixed signed and unsigned integers as well as binary types with a full suite of operators and conversion functions in order to make using data more performant, efficient, and easier to implement.